Best Samsung Galaxy phones for any Budget or Need, in June 2021!

 Best Samsung for those who want 5G on a budget: Samsung Galaxy A52 5G

 The newest phone on this list is a solid mid-ranger from Samsung that cuts the right corners to reach its lower price.
 There’s a plastic build instead of glass, and you don’t get much of a zoom camera, but these are features people on a budget would gladly sacrifice to save several hundred dollars.
 Instead, the Samsung Galaxy A52 still brings a 120Hz AMOLED display, the capable Snapdragon 750G, and a solid 64MP main camera and 16MP ultra-wide.
 There are two more cameras for depth and portrait, but those don’t matter much.
 This is a phone that hits the three pillars of what most people need in a phone: a great screen, a solid camera that just works, and enough processing power.
-And it supports 5G too, marking it as the King of 5G budget smartphones in the USA in our Galaxy A52 5G review.
+Oh, and it supports 5G too, marking it as the King of 5G budget smartphones in the USA in our Galaxy A52 5G review.

 What’s your favorite Samsung Galaxy phone from this list, and are there any others you think we should add?
 Let us knows in the comments below!